brandnewbox/bnb-on-rails-book/rails-new.md

 # Step 1 — Creating an Empty Container

 We are going to house our Rails Application within a container, so in order to do this, we must first create it!
-On your local machine, make an empty directory.
+On your machine, make an empty directory.

 ```
 mkdir bnb-library